Siege of Osaka: Fall of Osaka Castle

 The people who were in the castle began to escape.
 Hidetada knew that his daughter was in the castle, so he sent Ii Naotaka to save her.
 Senhime managed to escape with her son Toyotomi Kunimatsu (Hideyori's son) accompanied by other women.
-Kaihime fled with Oiwa no Kata (Hideyori's concubine) and Nāhime (Hideyori's daughter).
+Kaihime fled with Hideyori's concubine, Oiwa no Kata, and Hideyori's daughter Nāhime.
 While they retreated, Kaihime personally defended Nāhime from Tokugawa troops.
 Hideyori and Yodo-dono took refuge in a fireproof warehouse, as much of the castle was in flames. Ōno Harunaga sent Hideyori's wife, Senhime, with his father Hidetada to be forgiven, and to plead for the life of her husband and mother-in-law.
-Without waiting for answers, Toyotomi Hideyori and Yodo-dono committed seppuku in the flames of Osaka castle, ending the Toyotomi legacy.
+Without waiting for answers, Toyotomi Hideyori and Yodo-dono committed seppuku in the flames of Osaka castle, thus ending the Toyotomi dynasty.
 When the death of the clan leaders was announced, Lady Okurakyo, Lady Aeba, Ono Harunaga, Ono Harufusa and other loyal retainers committed suicide shortly thereafter.

 The final major uprising against Tokugawa rule was put to an end, leaving the shogunate unchallenged for approximately 250 years.

 Theory

 According to an account by an employee of the Dutch East India Company in Hirado, several daimyō set the castle on fire and attempted to defect to Ieyasu.
-Hideyori executed them by throwing them off the castle wall but could not extinguish the fire, causing his suicide.
-The account also stated that about 10,000 people died.
-History indicates that the legendary swordsman Miyamoto Musashi participated in the battle on the Toyotomi side, though he has no recorded accomplishments in this battle.
+Hideyori executed them by throwing them off the castle wall but could not extinguish the fire, which then led to his suicide.
+The account also stated that about 10,000 people perished in the blaze.